WebOfTrustInfo/rwot1-sf/draft-documents/whats_the_next_step.md

 ## The Road to 2016

-The holidays make immediate movement toward 2016 goals difficult, but group hangouts in early December and early January could support the Rebuilding the Web of Trust group moving forward.
+The holidays make immediate movement toward 2016 goals difficult, but group hangouts in early December and early January could support the Rebooting the Web of Trust group moving forward.

 Those hangouts can also help us decide upon our next event.
 Possibilities include a hackathon, a workshop, another design shop, small working groups, or even fundraising events.
 As the first design workshop was held in the California Bay Area, the East Coast might be a good venue for a follow-up event, to help expand the Web of Trust group beyond the 40 or so people present in San Francisco in November.